-Chakotay remembered the relaxing time he had spent on the surface the previous day and had almost begged Kathryn to take some leave also, knowing she badly needed it.
-Thoughts of his Captain sobered him instantly.
-She had not been herself for many weeks now and despite constant attempts on his part to get her to open up to him or take part in crew events, he failed miserably each time.
+Chakotay remembered the relaxing time he'd spent on the surface the previous day and had almost begged Kathryn to take some leave also, knowing she badly needed it.
+Thoughts of his captain sobered him instantly.
+She'd not been herself for many weeks now and despite constant attempts on his part to get her to open up to him or take part in crew events, he failed miserably each time.

-He knew she was aware of how he felt about her and he was weary of reminding her that she was not alone, that he was always there for her but lately this appeared to cause her to withdraw into herself even more and so he had backed off, showing her silently that his feelings were the same but that he also respected her space.
+He knew she was aware of how he felt about her and he was weary of reminding her that she wasn't alone, that he was always there for her but lately this appeared to cause her to withdraw into herself even more and so he'd backed off, showing her silently that his feelings were the same but that he also respected her space.

 When he arrived on the bridge, he found that Kathryn was already in her ready room and had been on duty for almost two hours already, despite the fact that their shifts started at the same time.
 He shook his head and sighed as he signalled for entrance to her inner sanctum and was already prepared for the sight that met him.
 Kathryn, as she was constantly these days, sat behind her desk, engrossed in reports and other ship's business and barely acknowledged his presence.
 He cleared his throat to speak but Kathryn beat him to it.

 "Commander, the bridge is yours today.
 I'll be going down to the surface."